 Get Organized and Creative With Storage

 As I said above, you want to take along only the things you absolutely need when living full time in a fifth-wheel RV.
 As a part of that, everything needs a place to go.
 This can be tough if your fifth-wheel has limited storage space.
 Many fifth-wheel RVs offer better storage than smaller units, but you may still need to get creative.

 Organizing drawers, cabinets, wardrobes, and other storage spaces will help you find a place for everything and make the most of every spot in your RV.
 These organizers can do wonders in the kitchen, and bathroom, but they can also help transform the basement of your RV, the living room storage area or bedroom storage.

 The better you can make everything fit inside your fifth-wheel the easier it will be to live full-time inside that space.
 This is especially true if you have multiple people living in the RV with you.

 Have a Plan but be Flexible

 Living in a fifth-wheel RV means you’ll need to decide what you want your lifestyle to be.
-For some people, the want to be able to park their RV for an entire season in one spot.
+For some people, being able to park their RV for an entire season in one spot is important.
 For others, the whole point of living in an RV is to be able to hit the road at any moment.

 No matter what sounds right to you, you need to have a plan.
 Having a plan for the short term and long term will help you manage your finances, get the camping reservations you need, and set out the events and activities you want to do throughout the months ahead.